-The heater's ignition system is controlled by a circuit board (see Figure 20), a Direct-Spark Integrated (DSI) control module (see Figure 10), that monitors the safety devices and controls the operation of the fan and venter motors and the combination gas valve between heat cycles.
-The module's Seven-Segment Display (SSD) is visible through a viewport on the access door panel.
+The heater's ignition system is controlled by a circuit board (Direct-Spark Integrated (DSI) control module, see Figure 10) that monitors the safety devices and controls the operation of the fan and venter motors and the combination gas valve between heat cycles.
+The module's Seven-Segment Display (SSD) is visible through a viewport on UBZ and UDZ models.
+To view the SSD on UBX and UDX models, the door panel requires removal.
 In addition, there is a status LED on the bottom of the heater.
 Its status indications are off (heater is not powered or control board fault), steady on (heater is on with no faults), or flashing (heater is on with fault(s)).
 Additional status indications appear on the display at the bottom of the control module (labeled as DSP1, see Figure 10).
 The display's codes are listed and described in the Unit Troubleshooting Using DSI Control Module section.